ericoporto/ags-manual-wiki/Constants.md

 Name | Description
 --- | ---
-DEBUG | Defined if the game is being compiled in debug mode, not defined otherwise SCRIPT_API_vXXX | Defined if corresponding version of script API is enabled (see the [list](Constants#script-api-levels)) SCRIPT_COMPAT_vXXX | Defined if certain compatibility level is enabled (see the [list](Constants#script-api-levels)) STRICT | Defined if "Enforce Object Based Scripting" is enabled, not defined otherwise
+DEBUG | Defined if the game is being compiled in debug mode, not defined otherwise UNICODE | Defined if the game is being saved in Unicode text format.
+SCRIPT_API_vXXX | Defined if corresponding version of script API is enabled (see the [list](Constants#script-api-levels)) SCRIPT_COMPAT_vXXX | Defined if certain compatibility level is enabled (see the [list](Constants#script-api-levels)) STRICT | Defined if "Enforce Object Based Scripting" is enabled, not defined otherwise